ETCLabs/RDMnet/docs/getting_started/using_ept_client.md

 Send data to other EPT clients by providing the data, the EPT sub-protocol being used, and the destination client's CID.

+The caller retains ownership of any data buffers supplied to the data sending API functions.
+See
+\ref data_ownership for more information.

 <!-- CODE_BLOCK_START -->
 ```c
 EtcPalUuid dest_cid = /* The CID of the client we are sending the data to */;